rain-on/pantheon/docs/Getting-Started/azure/Azure-Private-Network-Quickstart.md

 Copy it then open a new browser tab or window and past it in the navigation bar.

 You now should see the the EthStat-light explorer.
-Wait a few seconds and you should see 6 multicaster indicated and a few blocks mined.
+Wait a few seconds and you should see 6 peers indicated and a few blocks mined.

 ![Alethio EthStat-light explorer](alethio-light-explorer-screenshot.png)